wdk-docs/npm-docs/source/orgs/updating-org-billing-settings.rst

 Updating Org billing settings
 =====================================================================================================

-Note: This article only applies to users of the public npm registry.
+.. note:: This article only applies to users of the public npm registry.
 As an owner of a paid Org, you can update the credit card used to pay for your Org plan.
 Updating your credit card will not change your billing cycle date, and the new credit card will be charged on the next billing cycle.

-Note: If the credit card used to pay for your Org plan expires, or we are otherwise are unable to charge your card, you have a grace period of nine days to update the card.
+.. note:: If the credit card used to pay for your Org plan expires, or we are otherwise are unable to charge your card, you have a grace period of nine days to update the card.

 Updating credit card information§
 Log in to npm with your user account. npm login dialog with username and password fields left blank